 The Board finds that granting certain waivers from local by-laws and regulations is acceptable even though granting waivers may have an adverse impact on Local Concerns.

-The Board acknowledges concerns raised by abutters and other interested parties about the Project’s potential incompatibility with nearby uses, particularly relating to traffic and parking impacts.
+The Board acknowledges concerns raised by abutters and other interested parties about the Project’s potential incompatibility with nearby uses, .
 The Board has addressed these concerns by the imposition of appropriate conditions.
 The Board further finds that conditions detailed below appropriately address these matters of local concern in a manner that outweighs the regional need for affordable housing.
 The Board finds that the conditions imposed below address local and regional housing needs while properly protecting valid issues of local concern.

 The Board finds that the construction of the Project, as conditioned, will be consistent with local needs.